 Standards and Policies

 Rating – As a teenager, I promised my mother that I wouldn't post anything rated PG-13 (T) in order to obtain permission to use this site.
-The original intent was to be a good citizen of the online community and get parental permission as a minor, but as an adult I've kept with the policy in an effort to keep in mind that I want to write stories that fill you with hope rather than dragging you down with their contents.
+The original intent was to be a good citizen of the online community and get parental permission as a minor, but as an adult I've kept with the policy in an effort to keep in mind that I want to write stories whose endings leave you filled with hope rather than dragged down by their contents.
 I am a highly religious person after all, and there is no way I can write without it showing through – after all, each time you write, you show a bit of yourself, right?

 In that same spirit, I will not read anything rated above a T.